larryhudson/11ty-blog-bliss/content/posts/2024/02-15-ai-thinking-generation.md

 I think it's fascinating to think about how AI tools are changing the way we work.

-If this is interesting to you, feel free to reach out on Twitter or LinkedIn.
-I'd love to hear what you think, and if you have any tips for using AI tools to help you think better.
+If this is interesting to you, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/larryhudson4/) or [Twitter](https://twitter.com/larryhudsondev).
+I'd love to hear what you think, and if you have any ideas for using AI tools to help you think better.